-The deadline for registration to the CORS undergraduate student paper competition is Wednesday, March 15th.
-The final project presentation is on Thursday, April 6th.
-Final submission to CORS is by Saturday, April 15th.
+The deadline for registration to the CORS undergraduate student paper competition is Thursday, March 1st, the same day this progress report is due.
+Final submission to CORS is by Saturday, March 31st.
+The final presentation in class is on Tuesday, April 10th.